joshi-stuff/joshi/README.md

    `libxcrypt` and, optionally, `ncurses` are needed.
 3. The API is designed to expose `POSIX`/`Linux` APIs: if you know how to use `POSIX` APIs, you know how to use `joshi`.
-4. The programming model is not asynchronous: we use the old `fork` process model (we don't even have/need threads yet).
+4. The programming model is not asynchronous: it uses the old `fork` process model (it doesn't even have/need threads yet).
 5. Exposing a native API is as easy as creating a JSON file and running `joshpec`: this tool generates a stub so that you can call C functions from JavaScript.